The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 Firstly, self-serve onboarding is designed to scale.
 Your product onboards your users for you.
 This frees up valuable time for different teams.

-For Sales teams, it means that they no longer need to do an in-depth product demo.
+For sales teams, it means that they no longer need to do an in-depth product demo.
 Instead, you could simply provide prospects with a trial of your product.
-Your product will then guide them with self-serve onboarding.
+Your product will then guide them through the onboarding process.

-Ultimately, self-serve onboarding scales because it doesn’t use up any time or effort once it’s in place.
+Ultimately, the self-service model scales because it doesn’t use up any time or effort once it’s in place.

 Self-serve onboarding is more effective